-Number of Portfolios Name, Address, Term of in the Fund Other Year of Birth and Office ^c and Principal Occupation Complex Directorships Position(s) held Length of During the Past Five Years Overseen by Held by with Trust Time Served and Other Affiliations Trustee ^d Trustee ^e Joy Ausili ^b (born 1966) Vice President, Assistant Secretary and Assistant Treasurer Since March 2016 Co-Chief Executive Officer (2016 - present), and Vice President (2006 - 2015), Mutual Fund Administration, LLC; Co-President, Foothill Capital Management, LLC, a registered investment adviser (2018 - 2022); Secretary and Assistant Treasurer, Investment Managers Series Trust (December 2007 - March 2016).
+Term of Office ^c Number of Portfolios in the Fund Other Name, Address, Year of and Principal Occupation Complex Directorships Birth and Position(s) Length of During the Past Five Years and Overseen by Held by held with Trust Time Served Other Affiliations Trusteed Trustee ^e Joy Ausili ^b (born 1966) Vice President, Assistant Secretary and Assistant Treasurer Since March 2016 Co-Chief Executive Officer (2016 - present), and Vice President (2006 - 2015), Mutual Fund Administration, LLC; Co-President, Foothill Capital Management, LLC, a registered investment adviser (2018 - 2022); Secretary and Assistant Treasurer, Investment Managers Series Trust (December 2007 - March 2016).
 N/A N/A Diane Drake ^b (born 1967) Secretary Since March 2016 Senior Counsel, Mutual Fund Administration, LLC (October 2015 - present); Chief Compliance Officer, Foothill Capital Management, LLC, a registered investment adviser (2018 - 2019).
-N/A N/A Martin Dziura ^b (born 1959) Chief Compliance Officer Since June 2014 Principal, Dziura Compliance Consulting, LLC (October 2014 - present); Managing Director, Cipperman Compliance Services (2010 - September 2014); Chief Compliance Officer, Hanlon Investment Management (2009 - 2010); Vice President - Compliance, Morgan Stanley Investment Management (2000 - 2009).
+N/A N/A Michael Dziura ^b (born 1985) Chief Compliance Officer Since January 2025 Partner (July 2024 - present), Managing Director (2023 - 2024), and Director (2017 - 2023), Dziura Compliance Consulting, LLC; Chief Compliance Officer, Etna Capital Management Limited (2024 - present); Chief Compliance Officer, Westfuller Advisors, LLC (2023 - present), Chief Compliance Officer, Climate Finance Partners, LLC (2022 - present).
 N/A N/A

 - a Address for certain Trustees and certain officers: 235 W. Galena Street, Milwaukee, Wisconsin 53212. - b Address for Ms. Ausili, Ms. Dam and Ms. Drake: 2220 E. Route 66, Suite 226, Glendora, California 91740.
-Address for Mr. Dziura: 309 Woodridge Lane, Media, Pennsylvania 19063. - c Trustees and officers serve until their successors have been duly elected. - d The Trust is comprised of 39 series managed by unaffiliated investment advisers.
+Address for Mr. Dziura: 309 Woodridge Lane, Media, Pennsylvania 19063. - c Trustees and officers serve until their successors have been duly elected. - d The Trust is comprised of 32 series managed by unaffiliated investment advisers.
 Each Trustee serves as Trustee of each series of the Trust.
 The term "Fund Complex" applies only to the series managed by the same investment adviser.
-The Fund's Adviser also serves as investment adviser to the Bramshill Multi-Strategy Income Fund, Robinson Opportunistic Income Fund, Robinson Tax Advantaged Income Fund, and West Loop Realty Fund (and together with the Fund, the "Liberty Street Funds"), which are offered in separate prospectuses.
+The Fund's Adviser also serves as investment adviser to the Bramshill Multi-Strategy Income Fund, Robinson Opportunistic Income Fund, and Robinson Tax Advantaged Income Fund (and together with the Fund, the "Liberty Street Funds"), which are offered in separate prospectuses.
 The Liberty Street Funds do not hold themselves out as related to any other series within the Trust, for purposes of investment and investor services. - e "Other Directorships Held" includes only directorships of companies required to register or file reports with the SEC under the Securities Exchange Act of 1934, as amended (that is, "public companies"), or other investment companies registered under the 1940 Act. - Ms. Quill is an "interested person" of the Trust by virtue of her position with UMB Fund Services, Inc.